 The design and production of calendar-equipped watches was the cornerstone of the 1875 founding partnership between Jules Louis Audemars and Edward Auguste Piguet.
 Such timepieces are to this day a specialty of the company.

 The perpetual calendar is truly one of Audemars Piguet's stellar complications.
-It can display the day, month and year while taking into account the variable lengths of months and leap years.
-This means no manual correction will be required until March 1, 2100.
+It can display the day, month and year while taking account of the variable lengths of months and of leap years.
+This means no manual correction will be required until March 1st 2100.

-The Perpetual Calendar will not require any adjusting up to year 2100.
+The Perpetual Calender will not require any adjusting up to year 2100.

 Other Astronomy Complications